 Ingredients

-All-Purpose Flour: Classic all-purpose flour is best for the fluffiest pancakes!
+All-Purpose Flour: Classic all-purpose flour creates the fluffiest pancakes.

-Oat Milk: I recommend unsweetened oat milk (any brand works, but creamier versions make fluffier pancakes).
-When mixed with apple cider vinegar, it creates a vegan buttermilk.
+Oat Milk: Use unsweetened oat milk.
+When mixed with apple cider vinegar, it creates a vegan buttermilk that gives the pancakes their classic tangy flavor.

 See recipe card for quantities.